sigmaister/copy_CollapsOS/apps/README.md

 ## Userspace convention

 We execute a userspace application by calling the address it's loaded into.

-This
+This means that userspace applications must be assembled with a proper `.org`, otherwise labels in its code will be wrong.

+The `.org`, it is not specified by glue code of the apps themselves.
+It is expected to be set either in the `user.h` file to through `zasm` 3rd argument.

-means: a userspace application is expected to return.
+That a userspace is called also means that an application, when finished running, is expected to return with a regular `ret` and a clean stack.

 Whatever calls the userspace app (usually, it will be the shell), should set HL to a pointer to unparsed arguments in string form, null terminated.